Guest Post by Keith Claridge

 Here's a LUCK acronym I created whilst sitting in traffic on the M20 last week to remind you that it's down to you to create your own luck...

 Look at everything with fresh eyes.
 Your strengths, your weaknesses.
 Where you are today.
 Where you were 2 years ago.
-What you want from life.
+What do you want from life?
 Dig deep and be honest with yourself.
 Have you made progress in areas of your life?
-If so, can they be replicated to other areas?
+If so, can the progress be replicated to other areas?